Codecademy/docs/content/cpp/concepts/enum/enum.md

 Scoped enums differ from unscoped enums by:

-- Containing their constants in their namespace
+- Containing their constants in their namespace.
-- Being strongly typed
+- Being strongly-typed.

 By containing their constants to their namespace, scoped enumerations avoid name conflicts with other enumerations.